10 Epic Things to See & Do in Ginza on Your Tokyo Adventure

 Ginza 4-chome Crossing

-Ginza Crossing is the perfect place in the area to get your bearings.
-Start your day in Ginza here with a shopping trip.
+Ginza Crossing is a brilliant introduction to the area and the perfect place to get your bearings.
+Start your day here with a shopping trip.
 Or enjoy a coffee and a tasty Japanese lunch nearby while soaking in the sights.

 Getting there: Take the Tokyo metro to Ginza Station.
 Exit to street level through any of the A exits.
 It’ll land you somewhere along the corner, either on Chuo-dori Street or Harumi-dori Street.